segarciat/python-tutorial/05-Variables/Variables.md

 ## Defining a Variable

-To define a variable, we pick a name of our choise, and then use the *assignment operator*, the `=` symbol, followed by a value we wish for our variable to represent.
+To define a variable, we pick a valid name, and then use the *assignment operator*, the `=` symbol, followed by a value we wish for our variable to represent.